VamsikrishnaNallabothu/Find-DDOS-Downloads-/README.md

 # Find-DDOS-Downloads-
-Finding the list of users(IPs) downloading the content from blacklisted website Yet to write code to detect DDOS downloads!
+Finding the list of users(IPs) downloading the content from blacklisted website.

+Yet to write code to detect DDOS downloads!